YousefShata/alx-system_engineering-devops/0x00-shell_basics/README.md

  Listfiles to list longformat
-listmorefiles to get show more sneaky files firstdirctory file allow you to create a dir in /tmp
+listmorefiles to get show more sneaky files firstdirctory file allow you to create a dir in /tmp movethatfile Moves the fily betty from tmp to tmp/my_first_directory